LogtalkDotOrg/logtalk3/UPGRADING.md

 Structured question asking
 --------------------------

-The new structured question asking mechanism complements the structured message printing mechanism and allows fine-grained control over querying the user for data.
+The new structured question-asking mechanism complements the structured message printing mechanism and allows fine-grained control over querying the user for data.
 This mechanism is fully customizable using user-defined hook predicates.